abid-khan/spring-security-rest/README.md

 # Securing RESTful APIs using Spring Security#

-## Introduction##
+## Abstract##
-The primary goal of this project/example is showcase how [Spring Security](http://projects.spring.io/spring-security/) can be used to secure RESTful APIs.
+The objective of this project/example is showcase how [Spring Security](http://projects.spring.io/spring-security/) can be used to secure RESTful APIs.
 This project is based on [Spring Boot](http://projects.spring.io/spring-boot/) and mven is used for build purpose.

-Also I have used two different sets of URL in this project
+## Introduction ##
+Before we actuallys take a deep dive, we should first dicuss how session is managed in an enterprise applicaiton.
+A user session is initiated and an unique id is generated once user  successfully logs into the system.
+The same session id is send to the server in next subsequent requests by the client.
+The user session is destroyed once user logs out or it is idle for more than specified duration.
+This whole process is statefull.

+As REST advocates stateless session mechanism, to have above mentioned behaviour we have  classified URLs in two different categories.
  * One set starts with root context i.e. "/".
 This set of URLs use statefull session.
  * Second set starts with "/api".
 This set of URLs use stateless session.
- *

-In this project, there are two different steps to achive the goal.
-  * Authentication
-  * Authorization
+Also, to we have a scheduler configured which deletes expired or idle authorization tokens from the system.
+The frequency of the scheduler is configurable and discussed in detail in "How to Use" section.

 ## Prerequisites ##
 One must have knowledge on bellow mentioned tools and technologies.